Tergeltengis/addField/README.md

 ## Before setup

-Customize the collection, field names and firebaseConfig on index.ts.
+Customize the collection, field names and firebaseConfig on index.js.

 ## Setup